Schedule Service

 Modern air conditioners are often more energy-efficient, but they can still have specific electrical requirements that older homes might not meet.
 Your home’s electrical panel may need a new circuit or an upgraded breaker to handle the power demands of the new unit safely.
 This isn’t just about performance; it’s about protecting your home and your new investment from electrical issues.
 A qualified HVAC technician will assess your current electrical system as part of the replacement and installation process and let you know if any upgrades are needed to comply with local codes and ensure safe operation.
 This step is essential for preventing tripped breakers on the hottest Texas days.

-Permits and Final Inspections
+The Price of Permits and Inspections

 In most DFW-area cities, a permit is required to install a new central air conditioning system.
 This might seem like bureaucratic red tape, but it’s actually a valuable protection for you as a homeowner.
 The permit process ensures that the work is done correctly and meets all local safety codes.
 A professional contractor, like Taylormade, will handle securing the necessary permits for you and will factor the cost into your quote.
 This process also includes a final inspection from a city official after the job is complete, giving you documented proof that your new AC system was installed to the highest safety standards.